MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ### Ingestion and communication layer

-This IoT architecture layer covers service quotas and limits, capacity, throttling, and autoscale.
+The IoT ingestion and communication layer covers service quotas and limits, capacity, throttling, and autoscale.

 #### Design for redundant capacity

-When planning thresholds and alerts, consider the latency between detection and action taken, so the system and operators have enough time to respond to change requests.
-Otherwise, for example, you might detect a need to increase the number of units, but the system fails by losing messages before the increase can take effect.
+When planning thresholds and alerts, consider the latency between detection and action taken.
+Make sure the system and operators have enough time to respond to change requests.
+Otherwise, for example, you might detect a need to increase the number of units, but the system could fail by losing messages before the increase can take effect.

 #### Plan for service quotas